Customize Model Behavior with Callbacks

 Block callbacks — Block callbacks execute for block events, such as when a block is loaded, opened, or edited.
 See Block Callbacks.

 Block mask callbacks — Block mask callbacks execute when the value of a mask parameter changes.
-See Mask Parameter Callback.
+See Initialization and Parameter Callbacks.

 Port callbacks — A port callback executes every time the connectivity of the corresponding port changes.
 See Port Callbacks.